leonmavr/chip-8/README.md

 #### 2.2.2 .cfg files

 Each rom (`.ch8` file in `roms` directory) is accompanied by a `.cfg` file.
-This describes each control key and sets the frequency each rom will run at.
-It was necessary to set the frequency because Chip8 games used to run on different machines over the decades.
+A `.cfg` file is optional and describes each control key and sets the frequency each rom will run at.
+Chip8 games used to run on different machines over the decades so each one runs on a different frequency.
 More detailed description of `.cfg` files can be found at `roms/README.md`.

 # 3. Features